jasonFerre/api-dynamo-node-serverless/README.md

  2 - Install the serverless framework npm i -g serverless

- 3 - Have a AWS account
+ 3 - It has a AWS account

- 4 - Have a AWS profile configured in your machine
+ 4 - It has a AWS profile configured in your machine

  # Project Build
   1 - Install module npm install